Contraz/demosys-py/docs/source/settings.rst

 ^^^^^^^^^^^^^^^

 Absolute path to the directory screenshots will be saved.
-If not defined or the directory don't exist, the current working directory will be used.
+If not defined or the directory don't exist it will be created.

 .. code:: python